BlueBrain/minis-validation/doc/source/frequencies.rst

-.. _ref-frequencies:

 Frequencies format
 ==================
-Description a frequencies file.
-An example of such file:
+Description of a frequencies file.
+An example:

   ::